NickPhura/ReliableControls/README.md

   * Basic css to display content more cleanly.

 ## General Developer Commentary
-* Basic testing can be performed via the included test log files and eventParserTest.js.
-A full set of unit tests is not included.
-Unit tests could be added using Mocha (or similar).
+* There are a basic set of end-to-end unit tests.
-* Testing only covers the happy path cases, for the most part.
+* Testing only covers some of the basic happy paths.
 Extreme edge cases, like what would happen if the log file was corrupt, are not specifically taken into account.
-* For the web bonus, the css is minimal.
-Fancy css is nice, but doesn't add much to the proof of concept that is the web page.
+* For the web bonus, the css is minimal as fancier css doesn't impact the functionality.